Brunau (Örtze)

-The Brunau is a 11.0 km long stream of Lower Saxony, Germany, in the district of Celle, on the Lüneburg Heath.
+The Brunau (/de/) is a 11.0 km long stream of Lower Saxony, Germany, in the district of Celle, on the Lüneburg Heath.

 Source and course

 The Brunau rises in the vicinity of Nindorf, flows initially northeast to south of Hetendorf (a district of Südheide).
 Here it swings east, runs past Bonstorf to the north and then continues in a southeastern direction.
 North of the village of Baven the stream is dammed.
 Originally it powered a water mill here, the Backebergsmühle, a water-driven corn mill.
 The Brunau flows right under the building.
 Shortly before its mouth the Brunau merges with an old, now overgrown, meadow-irrigation channel.
 With this channel it discharges into the Örtze near Baven north of Hermannsburg.